fengzixin0617/gsoc25-final-submission-Pysal-spopt/gsoc25-final-submission-spopt.md

 I then submitted my first [Pull Request](https://github.com/pysal/spopt/pull/487), which went through rounds of code review by my mentors.

-## Notebook and Test.
+## Notebook.

-After two rounds of code review and revision, I started the notebook with real-world examples and the test file for the new module.
+After two rounds of code review and revisions, I created a notebook with real-world examples demonstrating the models included in the package.
+It documents the details of the three optimisation models, ways to prepare the input data, and the API for solving an optimisation problem.
+The notebook also shows how to retrieve relevant statistics and results.

+## Test.

+The next step was to develop a [test](https://github.com/fengzixin0617/spopt/blob/add-frlm-feature/spopt/tests/test_locate/test_flow.py) file for the newly implemented module.

+## Pre-commit

+Finally, I set up pre-commit checks for all the new files.
+At first, I used the 'black'configuration, but then realised I needed to align with the pre-commit settings already used in the rest of the package.
+After making the adjustments, the latest version of the files successfully passed all pre-commit checks.